krmnn/krmnn/README.md

 My name is Thomas Karmann and I am a **systems engineer**, currently living in Berlin, Germany.

 In the early 2000s I started to get involved with Linux and after school I studied computer science at [FAU](https://www.fau.eu/), majoring in operating systems, computer architecture and virtualization, while working as a system administrator for the CS department.
-After I received my diploma, I started working in the IT industry doing:
+After graduating I started working in the IT industry doing:

 - 🧯 **IT Operations** and **Site Reliability Engineering**
 - ⚙️ **Systems engineering** for Linux and UNIX datacenter environments